Urban and Local Politics (Section 13)

 Byran Jackson Dissertation Research on Minority Politics Award

 The Byran Jackson Award recognizes the outstanding scholarship by a graduate student studying racial and ethnic politics in an urban setting.
+The award is for a dissertation in progress rather than a completed dissertation.
 The award comes with a $500 prize.
 Electronic or hard copies of approved dissertation proposals should be sent to each committee member.
-Deadline for nominations: March 15, 2024
+Deadline for nominations: March 15, 2026

 Award Committee